Rio is one of the most popular travel destinations in the world, and for a good reason.

-What I’m going to tell you about the Christ of the Corcovado.
-It is probably the best known and most reproduced icon in Rio de Janeiro.
-Also one of the seven wonders of the modern world.
-It can be climbed in several ways, by car, by van or by train (funicular).
+It’s one of the seven wonders of the modern world.
+It can be climbed in several ways, by car, van, or train (funicular).

-By car is not recommended, there are only 230 parking spaces and in addition there is a walk then, the two best options are by van or train.
+It is not recommended to go by car since there are only 230 parking spaces and, in addition, there is a walk, which is why the two best options are by van or by train.

 The van is faster and possibly more practical but also more expensive.
-The train is more bucolic and also slower, something I prefer because that way I enjoy the road and the view.
+On the other hand, the train is more bucolic and slower, something I prefer because I can enjoy the road and the view better.

-When you arrive you have to climb about 250 steps until you reach the Christ although there are elevators, if you do not want to climb the stairs.
-However, sometimes the queue to catch the elevator is quite long.
+When you arrive, you have to climb about 250 steps until you reach Christ, although there are elevators if you do not want to climb the stairs.
+The queue to catch the elevator is quite long, however.

-Once up the Christ is what it is and the view is beautiful and complements very well to the one you have previously had from the Sugarloaf.
+Once you are up the Christ, it is what you expected.
+The view is jaw-dropping, and it complements very well the views you previously had from Sugarloaf Mountain.

-However, I have to put a “but” and it’s the number of people that were up there.
-There is no control of any of the influx of people and it was very overwhelming.
+However, I have to put a “but,” and it’s the number of people up there.
+There was no control of the influx of people, and it was very overwhelming.
 You could hardly walk.
-People throw them self to the ground to take a picture of the Christ from a lower position, I don’t think it’s bad, but that makes you unable to walk and people get beat.

-All this made the experience not very calm and I wanted to go from there as soon as possible.
+All this made the experience not very calm, and I wanted to leave there as soon as possible.

 The beaches of Rio de Janeiro.
 Copacabana and Ipanema

-I didn’t see the dirty water and I didn’t see the dirty beaches.
+However, I didn’t see the dirty water, and I didn’t see the dirty beaches.
 But just because I didn’t see the dirty water doesn’t mean it wasn’t or that it wasn’t unhealthy.
-I took a bath, as it could not be otherwise.
+So I took a bath, as it could not be otherwise.

 La Pedra Do Arpoador

-Between the beaches of Ipanema and Copacabana you have the Pedra do Arpoador, which would not be a very interesting place if you did not have the peculiarity that from there you can see a beautiful sunset, where the sun sets in the sea or very close to the sea and the view is beautiful.
+Between the beaches of Ipanema and Copacabana, you have the Pedra do Arpoador, which would not be a very interesting place if it weren’t for the beautiful sunsets, where the sun sets in the sea or very close to the sea and the view is mesmerizing.

-This beach is very close to another one called the secret beach.
-They are far from the center and can take an hour to arrive and still be the city of Rio de Janeiro.
+This beach is very close to another one called secret beach.
+However, they are far from the center, can take an hour to arrive, and are still in Rio de Janeiro.

 The view from this place is simply wonderful.
-I recommend you go, by the walk and by the view, in addition you can get there by car.
+I recommend you go because of the walk and the view.
+In addition, you can get there by car.